ValentinGrim/py-dtbindings/README.md

 ## Contribute
 Feel free to improve this as you want and share it !
-Also I'm listening to any comments !
+Also, I'm listening to any comments !

 ## Third Party
 - [Doxygen Awesome](https://github.com/jothepro/doxygen-awesome-css)